eggzotic/animate_demo/README.md

 ## What's it all about?

+This project has been developed and tested on Flutter-web for:
+- Windows-chrome
+- MacOs-chrome

 This project highlights an unusual behaviour (bug?) where animations involving the `ScaleEffect` behave differently when combined with: